 Property crimes are just as they sound, crimes against someone else’s property.
 There is a large range of charges from shoplifting to arson to bank robbery.
 Every property crime charge has the potential to carry significant penalties such as imprisonment and large fines.
 Whether you take, damage, destroy, or trespass on an individual’s property without consent, you may be charged with one of Wisconsin’s many property crimes.
 These crimes are defined under Wisconsin Statutes Chapter 943 “Crimes Against Property” and are divided into four subchapters.

 Property Crime Lawyer in Madison, WI

 A conviction for a property crime will have a significant impact on your job and your career.
 Employers will look at your background and if a theft or forgery charge is there, your prospects are not good.
 Defending against a property crime charge takes an attorney who knows the laws.
 Knowing what the state has to prove in these type of cases is important.
 Even when you admit to the charge, a property crime attorney can help mitigate the penalties associated with a property crime conviction.
 Do not get stuck with huge financial costs associated with a conviction or penalties you may have been able to avoid.
-Anderson & O’Connell, S.C. handles property crimes across Southern Wisconsin, we are your property crime lawyer in Madison, WI.
+Anderson & O’Connell, S.C. handles property crimes across Southern Wisconsin, we are Madison, WI Property Crime Attorneys.

 Penalties for a Property Crime Conviction

 If the value of the property is less than $2,500 then you may be facing a Class A Misdemeanor where the maximum penalties are 9 months in jail and a $10,000 fine.

 If the value of the property is between $2,500 and $5,000 you may be facing a Class I Felony where the Maximum penalties are 3 1/2 years imprisonment and a fine of $10,000.